 Members shall be equals and treated equally.
 The IQA shall pay Members for their services.

-Member’s independence is important for the IQA to function effectively.
+Assembly Members’ independence is important for the IQA to function effectively as the People’s sworn deputies.
 It is necessary therefore, that special interest of Members should not form association within the IQA and that the offense will be punishable under law, otherwise substantial attempts at such influence are predictable.

 Compensation is required to make mandatory participation more palatable.

-The IQA shall specify the random-selection method.
+The IQA shall specify how and by what method its Assembly Members are to be randomly selected.
 It may vary its Membership criteria between all Citizens and a willing subset of Citizens, and between Citizens entitled to vote and Citizens registered to vote, by Direct Initiatives passed by a double supermajority vote.

 Once selected, an IQA Member shall serve a mandatory duty of citizenship to represent Citizens who think as they do.
 Members shall serve as private not public persons for a term specified by the IQA.
 IQA service shall have priority over all other citizen’s duties and work including military, clerical, political, professional, parenting, secret, or business services.